 Welcome to the Legal Nomads Resources page, created to highlight some of the tips, tricks and resources I’ve learned in my years of world travel.
-For food-specific tips, please see my book, The Food Traveler’s Handbook.
+For food-specific tips, please see my book, The Food Traveler’s Handbook or my Food Resources page.
 I’ll be adding and updating going forward, and if there are any subjects missing that you’d like to know more about, please contact me.

 Table of Contents